terraritto/RayTracing/README.md

 This ray Tracer generate beautiful image.
 I collect many images.
 If you look at only result, you search in the  Image directory.
 # Directory
-I write many new techniques in Light Directory.
+I write many new techniques in MyTracer Directory.
 If you want to try something, you use this directory's code.
 # How to Display
 There are many methods to display,